BOM generation

 set: "mpn", "manufacturer"

-The parameter value(s) to be assigned follows the last rule seperated by a colon.
-If there are multiple parameters to be assigned, each value is separate by commas.
+The parameter value(s) to be assigned follow the last rule, separated by a colon.
+If there are multiple parameters to be assigned, each value is separated by commas.

 The following parameter rules are all equivalent and perform the same parameter assignment.